-Lace ‘Em Up - Bozeman-area trails are a treasure, no matter where you come from.
+Run to the Hills - Bozeman-area trails are a treasure, no matter where you come from.
 Like a spider web from city center, hundreds of miles of dirt paths lie at our fingertips—we only need to hop on and take off.

-Take Me to the River -If you haven’t noticed, Montana is home to a unique and dynamic web of water.
+All Aboard – If you haven’t noticed, Montana is home to a unique and dynamic web of water.
 It’s likely one of the reasons you’re here, to some degree or another.
 Be it a meandering stream or furious, technical whitewater; a committing excursion deep in the backcountry or a casual float after work; in Bozeman, there are paddling opportunities galore.